CaseyCameron/github-usernames/README.md

     - public_gists : number
     - followers : number
     - following : number
-    - created_at : date
+    - created_at : string
 # Explanation of Architecture Decisions
   - As per the instructions - there's no submit button.
 Treating the input as a form to best support onSubmit with key: "enter."
   - Adopted an architecture using views and (largely) dummy components.
-These presentational components, aside from UserForm, have no state or logic and only display data.
-The UserForm has one handleChange function to deal with setting the input.
+These presentational components, aside from UserForm, have no state or logic and display data only.
+The UserForm has one handleChange function to deal with setting the input onChange.
-  - the useEffect's dependency is loading state so that it can be easily triggered with the handleSubmit.
+  - the useEffect's dependency is empty.
+It only needs rendering on page load.
+GitHub profiles added with the submitHandler will update state, triggering another reload.

 # Example of a Problem and How I Solved it
-  - Originally using a custom hook for the useEffect and state dealing with data, pivoted  after recalling custom hooks can only be called from React Functional Components and not a submit handler.
-This clutters Home.tsx but the logic there is straightforward and understandable.
+  - I originally used a custom hook for the useEffect and state dealing with firestore data.
+I pivoted  after recalling custom hooks can only be called from React Functional Components and not a submit handler.
+  - Originally I was using loading to trigger the useEffect but realized with the setLoading logic I employed, this would cause unnecessary renders.
+I changed the dependency array to empty and allowed the submitHandler to trigger a rerender with a `users` state change.
+Also was reminded that if `<App />` is wrapped by create-react-app's default `<React.StrictMode>` it will render components twice.

 # 3rd Party Tools
   - For utils/mungeGitHubData, I used http://json2ts.com/ to quickly convert the GitHub json object into an interface.